trilioData/tvk-interop-plugins/docs/tvk-quickstart/README.md

 - darwin

-## TVK-OneClick plugin performs the following tasks:
+## tvk-quickstart plugin performs the following tasks:

 - Preflight check:
 	Performs preflight checks to ensure that all requirements are satisfied.
 - **TVK Installation**:
 	**Installs TVK along with TVM and does License installation**
 - TVK Management Console Configuration:
-        Even after above configuation, users has an option to choose from ['Loadbalancer','Nodeport','PortForwarding'] to access the console using TVK-OneClick plugin.
+        Even after above configuation, users has an option to choose from ['Loadbalancer','Nodeport','PortForwarding'] to access the console using tvk-quickstart plugin.
 - Target Creation:
 	Creates and validate the target where backups are stored.
 Users can create S3 (DigitalOCean Spaces / AWS S3) or NFS based target.
 - Run Sample Tests of Backup and Restore: